This post was last updated Aug. 1, 2022.

-Recent years have seen a host of disturbing allegations leveled at members of the real estate industry, from the Long Island controversies revealed by Newday’s three-year investigative reporting to the systemic racism at the heart of U.S. housing laws as chronicled in Richard Rothstein’s The Color of Law.
+As we’ve seen in recent years, there have been a host of disturbing allegations leveled at members of the real estate industry, from the Long Island controversies revealed by Newday’s three-year investigative reporting to the systemic racism at the heart of U.S. housing laws as chronicled in Richard Rothstein’s The Color of Law.

-More than ever before, real estate agents and brokers are taking a close look at whether or not common practices are the same as best practices.
-Here, we examine the behaviors that get real estate professionals into trouble and the process they face if charges are filed.
+More than ever before, real estate agents and brokers are taking a close look at whether common practices are the same as best practices.
+Below, we’ll look at the behaviors that get real estate professionals into trouble and exactly what it looks like if charges are filed.

 Table of contents